Haymi19/alx_maze_project/README.md

 # alx-maze_project
-This project is the default project 'Maze project' for the 'Research &amp; Project approval (Part 1)' project in the ALX Software Engineering program.
+This project is the default project 'Maze project' for the portfolio project in the ALX Software Engineering program.
+The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D navigable world!

 # **Maze project**

 ## Background Context

-The goal of this project is to create a game in 3D using raycasting !
+The goal of this project is to create a game in 3D using raycasting and SDL2 Libraries!

-## Tasks
+## TASKS

 0. Walls !